Fostering Enterprise Conversations Around Data on Collaboration Platforms: Interview Study

+The second set of design requirements distilled from our workshop observations pertains to the flexible authoring of data artifacts (\textbf{DR2}): selecting dashboard content at varying levels of specificity (\textbf{DR2a}), making design transformation (\textbf{DR2b}) or selectively propagating aspects of the dashboard design to snapshots (\textbf{DR2c}), and assembling multi-component artifacts (\textbf{DR2d}).
+While our interviewees believed that the ability to flexibly create and share snapshots is critical in everyday communication, they also stressed the importance of how snapshot authoring should reflect organizational roles and characteristics.

+\bpstart{Enable organization-specific data presentation templates} Many of our interviewees had limited expertise in `creating' dashboards, in that they often used dashboards created and managed by others within their organizations.
+Data professionals can \textit{``recycle and reuse''}~(S2) well-designed templates without having to reconstruct or redesign content created by their peers.
+Reusable templates can also convey authority and elicit trust, functioning as a \textit{``stamp of approval [\ldots for] communicating certain data''}~(P7).
+We learned that enterprise dashboards may incorporate domain- or context-specific design choices (\eg~a color scale used within a particular line of business within an organization).
+This implies that tools that allow for recycling and reusing dashboard content should provide affordances to maintain visual design consistency, such as between a snapshot and the dashboard that it is derived from (P9).

-\bpstart{Organization-specific data presentation templates} Data professionals often have specific consumers in mind when sharing data artifacts.
-For instance, S5 and S6 noted that it is often necessary to carefully align templates with the expectations of executives within their organization.
-Similarly, visualization might not always be an optimal choice for \textit{``users who don’t know how exactly to read [\ldots] visuals''}~(S4), suggesting the need for a greater variety of text-only templates.
-While \philo{} offers an initial set of templates derived from our co-design workshop findings, some organizations and actions may require a unique set of templates.
-Thus, snapshot tools should provide facilities to define organization-specific templates.
+Another aspect of organizational awareness is a need to tailor the design of data artifacts to communicate across organizational roles, to those who may have shorter attention spans and lower levels of data literacy.
+For instance, S5 and S6 noted that it was often necessary to carefully align templates for presentations with the expectations of executives within their organization.
+Furthermore, visualization might not always be optimal for \textit{``users who don’t know how exactly to read [\ldots] visuals''}~(S4), suggesting the need for a greater variety of text-only templates.
+As a consequence, snapshot authoring tools should provide affordances for defining organization-specific templates.

-Several participants told us that they use dashboards created and managed by other data professionals.
-Well-designed templates can relieve data professionals from the need to reconstruct or redesign content created by their peers.
-Familiar templates can also function as a \textit{``stamp of approval [\ldots for] communicating certain data''}~(P7), which data professionals can \textit{``recycle and reuse''}~(S2).
-Tools should also consider the potential disparity between shared content and \textit{``how that dashboard actually [appears]''}~(P9), especially when dashboards incorporate specific design choices.
-While \philo{} offers an option to reuse existing color scales in templates, creators should be able to more flexibly specify the scope of design choices to propagate from their dashboards to downstream data artifacts.